astropy/astropy/docs/utils/iers.rst

 **Ensure astropy-iers-data is up to date**

-If you are planning to work without an internet connection, we recommend updating the astropy-iers-data package to the latest available version, using e.g. ``pip`` or ``conda``, as this will ensure that you have the most recent IERS and leap second data.
+If you are planning to work without an internet connection, we recommend updating the astropy-iers-data package to the latest available version, using e.g., ``pip`` or ``conda``, as this will ensure that you have the most recent IERS and leap second data.